 How to decorate

 I’m definitely seeing an increase in interest in Valentine’s Day parties.
-People are just wanting to get together with their friends.”
+People want to get together with their friends.”

 Owner, Simply Radiant Events

-For example, although red and pink are the traditional colors for Valentine’s Day, you don’t need to overdo that color scheme.
+For example, although red and pink are the traditional colors for Valentine’s, you don’t need to overdo that color scheme.
 Lutkus says to use red and pink as accents with your white table linens or black furniture.

 Similarly, if you choose to decorate with flowers and balloons, you can achieve an elegant look by adding one red one to your bunch of whites.
 We love this Fields of Europe® Bliss bouquet, which features bright red roses and carnations set among white lilies and baby’s breath.